- International Conditional Admission

 Universities interested in establishing an exchange program, please contact the Study Abroad and Student Exchange office.

-- International applicants to the Online campus, Global campus, or the Global Campus Experience should choose the Distance Learner (DL) visa type in their Application Profile.
+- International applicants to Arizona Online campus, Global Direct campus, or a Global Microcampus should choose the Distance Learner (DL) visa type in their Application Profile.

-- Eligible applicants to the Main campus must currently hold a US visa that permits incidental study.
+- International applicants to the Main campus must currently hold a US visa that permits incidental study.

-- Please verify your visa eligibility with the International Student Services office before applying.
+- Please verify your visa eligibility with International Student Services at INTL-ISPS@email.arizona.edu before applying.
 The application fee is non-refundable and will not be refunded if your visa status is not eligible.

 - Applicants must meet all Graduate College minimum admission requirements, including English proficiency.